4d/docs/docs/FormEditor/formEditor.md

 To display this dialog box, select the objects you want to align then choose the **Alignment** command from the **Align** submenu in the **Object** menu or from the context menu of the editor.

-*	In the “Left/Right Alignment” and/or “Top/Bottom *Alignment”* areas, click the icon that corresponds to the alignment you want to perform.<p>The example area displays the results of your selection.
+*	In the “Left/Right Alignment” and/or “Top/Bottom Alignment” areas, click the icon that corresponds to the alignment you want to perform.<p>The example area displays the results of your selection.

-2. To perform an alignment that uses the standard anchor scheme, click **Preview** or **Apply**.<p>In this case 4D uses the object that is the furthest in the alignment’s direction as the anchor and aligns the other objects to that object.
+*	To perform an alignment that uses the standard anchor scheme, click **Preview** or **Apply**.<p>In this case 4D uses the object that is the furthest in the alignment’s direction as the anchor and aligns the other objects to that object.
 For instance, if you want to perform a right alignment on a set of objects, the rightmost object will be used as the anchor.<p>OR:<p>To align objects to a specific object, select the **Align on** option and select the object to which you want the other objects to be aligned from the object list.
 In this case, the position of the reference object will not be altered.

 You can preview the results of the alignment by clicking the **Preview** button.
 The objects are then aligned in the Form editor but since the dialog box does not go away, you can still cancel or apply the alignment.

 >This dialog box allows you to align and distribute objects in one operation.
 For more information on how to distribute objects, refer to [Distributing objects](#distributing-objects).

-#### Using the magnetic grid
+#### Using the Magnetic Grid

 The Form editor provides a virtual magnetic grid that can help you place and align objects in a form.
 Magnetic alignment of objects is based on their position in relation to each other.
 The magnetic grid can only be used when at least two objects are present in the form.